Best Recumbent Elliptical

 Pros

-• Compatible with various media for entertainment,
+• various media compatibility,

-• Resistance mechanism simulates outdoor riding
+• Simulates outdoor riding

 Cons

-• Mechanical components may wear out quickly,
+• Mechanical components may wear out quickly

 3. Marcy Recumbent Exercise Bike with Resistance ME-709